indrekots/aws-workshop/README.md

 ## 9. Application servers

-In AWS EC2 dashboard, create a autoscaling *launch configuration* that's used by the Auto Scaling Group to create new instances.
+In AWS EC2 dashboard, create a new *auto scaling launch configuration*.
 Use Amazon Linux AMI 2018.03.0 AMI and `t2.micro` as the instance type.
-Click next, and configure name and some advanced details.
+Click next, set the name and configure some advanced details.
 Set the name to `<your-name>-asg-lc`.
 Copy the following to the *User Data* text field.